formvuelate/formvuelate/docs/README.md

 The `SchemaForm` will `$emit` **input** events when your components update.
 This means that you are able to either use `v-model` on it, or manually capture the `@input` event with a method of your own, as well as inject the `:value` property.
 Either or.

 ## Component Requirements and the FormMixin
 In order for FormVueLatte's `SchemaForm` to understand your components, they need to implement the `FormMixin.js` that FormVueLatte provides.
-In its simplest form, make sure that when your `form element` updates, you call the `update` function with the new value.
+In its simplest form, make sure that when your `form element` wants to make a change to the `value`, it calls the `update` method with the new value.

 Here's an example using the `<input>` tag.